For more extensive directions, please see this page.

 4. Faculty can disable comments on their announcements.
 We do not have this disabled at the university level.
 If you don’t want students commenting on a course announcement, you should uncheck the “allow users to comment” box.

-7. If you receive a comment that a student wants to change their name, students should still be doing that in LORA by changing their “preferred” first name.
-That will get imported into Canvas during SIS feeds.
+6. If you receive a comment that a student wants to change their name, students should still be doing that in Colleague.
+That will get imported into Canvas.

 8. Faculty may find the scheduler really useful, especially since so many will have virtual office hours.
 You can use “You Can Book Me” or one of the others, but it’s also possible right in the course calendar: